law-lin/law-lin/README.md

 I'm Lawrence, a full stack developer who enjoys building social/productivty apps for web and mobile.

+- 🔭 I’m currently working on:
+  - A friendmaking mobile app using React Native and Firebase
+  - A course-based Q&A platform for colleges, using React + Supabase
-- 🔭 I’m currently working on a mobile app using React Native and Supabase
+  - A social productivity mobile app using React Native + Supabase (on hold)
 - 🌱 I’m currently learning about microservices, Docker, and Kubernetes
-- 💬 Ask me about: React, Firebase, Web Development
+- 💬 Ask me about: React, Firebase, Supabase, Web Development

 <!--
 **law-lin/law-lin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.